prakashmadai10/ArcGIS-Online-Enable-Bulk-Export-Extract-on-Hosted-Feature-Layers-Views/README.md

 When data is shared through **ArcGIS Hub** or **distributed collaboration workspaces**, each hosted feature layer must have the
 “Allow others to export to different formats” toggle turned **ON** to allow public export options.

-Manually enabling this for hundreds of layers and hosted views is slow — this script automates it safely and efficiently.
+Manually enabling this for hundreds of layers and hosted views is slow  and time consuming— this script automates it safely and efficiently.

 ### ✅ The script performs